 Trans-global-calling is an art collective founded in 2016 by Marianne Casmose (DK) & Pei-Fen Lee (TW).
 It is also an ongoing project which considers spatial concerns internationally, randomness, time and how these elements shape modern life.
-Based on the artists’ different cultural backgrounds and generations, Trans-global-calling may be seen as a communication between two artists and two cultural geo-locations — Denmark and Taiwan.
+Based on the artists’ different cultural backgrounds and generations, Trans-global-calling is a communication between two artists and two cultural geo-locations — Denmark and Taiwan.
 The project is based on still photos and videos from London, Berlin, New Orleans, Edinburgh, Saint Francisville, Taiwan, Glasgow and Copenhagen.
-During a summer, we shot a video once a week at the same date and time no matter where in the world we were.
+During one summer, we shot a video once a week at the same date and time no matter where in the world we were.

-Interval video project: One video once a week from July to September.
-We would film up till one minute with optional timing within an agreed time frame.
+Interval video project: One video once a week from July to September of our own choosing.
 The 18 interval videos have been edited to a single one minute work.